BrianPulfer/robustness-tokens/README.md

 ## Set-up
 We build on top of the official [DinoV2](https://github.com/facebookresearch/dinov2) implementation.
 In particular, our code:
   - Allows training robustness tokens
-  - Implements adversarial attacks (PGD)
+  - Implements the PGD adversarial attack
   - Converts obtained robustness tokens into a valid checkpoint for evaluation with the DinoV2 codebase

 We use the official [DinoV2](https://github.com/facebookresearch/dinov2) codebase for evaluation of robustness tokens on downstream tasks:
   - Classification
   - Semantic segmentation
-  - Depth estimation

 For each task, we evaluate the performances of the original model and of the model with robustness tokens, both on clean and adversarial examples.